Two writers who need community and think you do too.

 Books that Have Changed My Life: Pride & Prejudice by Jane Austen, The Harry Potter Series by JK Rowling, God Has a Name by John Mark Comer, Reasons to Stay Alive by Matt Haig, Far From the Madding Crowd by Thomas Hardy

 Elizabeth is the strong, independent version of the little girl dancing around her room dressed like a princess.
 She is both sparkly and fierce.
 For the past two years, she has worked as an assistant to best-selling authors and as a writing consultant to aspiring authors on book proposals, book launches, and content development.
 She graduated from Mississippi College with a degree in English Writing and completed the Columbia Publishing Course at Oxford University.
-She currently resides in New York, NY where she is a publisher’s assistant at Penguin Random House.
+She currently resides in New York City where she is a publisher’s assistant at Penguin Random House.
 She's a fan of eye-contact, laughter, human connection, coffee and/or beer, weirdos, literary fiction & poetic prose, shopping the produce aisle, and exploring new cities.
 She shares creative essays about hope and wholeness on her blog elizbethmoorewriting.com and her Instagram @_ejmoore.

 Least Favorite Genre to Write: Social media copy.
 Is that a genre?
 Also, fiction.